TangoCash/OpenTale/README.md

 The application guides you through a logical book creation process:

+1. **Synopsis**: Define the core idea and story direction
-1. **World Building**: Define the setting, time period, and environment for your story
+2. **World Building**: Define the setting, time period, and environment for your story
-2. **Character Creation**: Generate the main characters for your book
+3. **Character Creation**: Generate the main characters for your book
-3. **Outline Generation**: Create a chapter-by-chapter outline of your story
+4. **Outline Generation**: Create a chapter-by-chapter outline of your story
-4. **Chapter Writing**:
+5. **Chapter Writing**:
-   - Generate individual scenes for a chapter
+   - Generate action beats for a chapter
    - Generate a complete chapter
-   - Edit and save your chapters
+   - Edit and refine using the editor agent
    - Proceed to the next chapter

 ## Output Structure